Vesicovaginal and Ureterovaginal Fistula Treatment & Management

 Surgical Therapy

-Historically, the site of the fistula often dictated the surgical approach.
+Historically, the site of the fistula and surgeon familiarity often dictated the surgical approach.
 Supratrigonal fistulas (fistulas above the interureteric ridge) were typically approached transabdominally.
 Infratrigonal fistulas (fistulas below the interureteric ridge) were corrected transvaginally.

-The transvaginal approach is the safest and most comfortable for the patient.
 A history of previous failed repairs does not preclude transvaginal reconstruction.
-Fistulas located in the infratrigonal area, fistulas near the bladder neck, and those occurring after hysterectomy are usually amenable to transvaginal reconstruction.
+Fistulae located in the infratrigonal area, fistulae near the bladder neck, and those occurring after hysterectomy are usually amenable to transvaginal reconstruction.
 Transvaginal repairs do not require excision of the fistula tract.
+[18]

-In corrections of extensive fistulas after radiation therapy, a combined transvaginal and transabdominal approach with fixation of the omentum in the space between the vagina and urinary bladder is often useful.
+In corrections of extensive fistulae after radiation therapy, a combined transvaginal and transabdominal approach with fixation of the omentum or peritoneal flaps in the space between the vagina and urinary bladder is often useful.
+Increasingly, this is being done with minimally invasive techniques, laparoscopically or robotically.
+[19, 20, 5] However, there have been no large studies that compare transvaginal repair to minimally invasive transabdominal approaches.
+[21]

-Ureterovaginal fistulas may be treated with an internal stent.
-However, persistent fistulas despite stent placement warrant surgical exploration and ureteral reimplantation.
+Ureterovaginal fistulae may be treated with an internal stent and often will close spontaneously.
+[11] However, persistent fistulas despite stent placement warrant surgical exploration and ureteral reimplantation either through an open or minimally invasive approach.

 Images of repair techniques are depicted below.